GlassPass Tax Guide for Sellers

-You may receive a Form 1099-K from GlassPass, depending on the totals of your sales and transactions.
+Based on IRS laws, you may receive a Form 1099-K from GlassPass, depending on the totals of your sales and transactions.
 This document is to help you comply with your tax obligations.
+Dots will require you to enter your tax information once you surpass a $600 threshold of sales within a calendar year.
+However, this does not mean you are guaranteed to receive a 1099-K.

 Form 1099-K is an IRS form for taxpayers to report applicable payment transactions received within a calendar year.
 Online marketplaces like GlassPass are required to issue a 1099-K to sellers in the USA who've received income from online sales over the minimum threshold set by the IRS.
 We'll provide you with the Form 1099-K by January 31 each year if you've received payments above the minimum IRS reporting thresholds in the previous calendar year.

 The IRS massively lowered the threshold from $20,000 in sales AND 200 transactions to just $600 in 1 calendar year.
 The law was supposed to begin in 2022, but due to pushback from companies and their customers, the IRS delayed the law until 2023.
-Now, every 3rd party payment service (including Venmo, Cashapp, PayPal, etc) are required to report payments sent to individuals totalling over $600 in one calendar year.
+Now in 2024, every 3rd party payment service (including Venmo, Cashapp, PayPal, etc) are required to report payments sent to individuals.

 We strongly believe income of $600 is far too low to be reported and will continue to do our best to get it raised.